LukeSmithxyz/emailwiz/README.md

 - ...set up a graphical interface for mail like Roundcube or Squirrel Mail.
 If you want that, you'll have to install it yourself.
 I just use [isync/msmtp/mutt-wizard](https://github.com/lukesmithxyz/mutt-wizard) to have an offline mirror of my email setup and I recommend the same.
 There are other ways of doing it though, like Thunderbird, etc.
 - ...offer any frills.
 If you want to change something, open the script up and change some variables.

-## Info

-These are the main active ingredients:

-- Postfix - SMTP server (that's for sending mail)
-- Dovecot - IMAP server (that's for receiving/storing mail)
-- Spam Assassin - does what it sounds like.
-You can configure the rules you want.
-Read the manual.
-- OpenDKIM - This authenticates your server so big-name sites like Google won't consider _your_ mail spam.

 ## Requirements

 - `apt purge` all your previous (failed) attempts to install and configure a mailserver.
 Get rid of _all_ your system settings for Postfix, Dovecot, OpenDKIM and everything else.
 This script builds off of a fresh install.